 Your title page must adhere to the format proscribed in the Sample Title Page document.

-You will submit your thesis/dissertation as a PDF via the ETD Submission Site.
+You will submit your thesis or dissertation as a PDF via the ETD submission website.
 Your supplemental files may be uploaded in other formats, but the main text of your document should be submitted in a PDF File.

-With traditional publishing, the author contracts with ProQuest to reproduce, distribute and sell copies of the thesis/dissertation, and ProQuest provides the author with royalties from those sales.
-Open access publishing provides the broadest means of complete access to the thesis/dissertation for viewing or downloading by anyone with access to the internet.
-To make an informed decision regarding your publishing options, please review the guidelines and discuss the choice with your advisor.
+With traditional publishing, the author contracts with ProQuest to reproduce, distribute and sell copies of the thesis or dissertation, and ProQuest provides the author with royalties from those sales.
+Open access publishing provides the broadest means of complete access to the thesis or dissertation for viewing or downloading by anyone with access to the internet.
+To make an informed decision regarding your publishing options, please review ProQuest's Publishing Option's Guide and discuss the choices with your advisor.

 For the “traditional publishing” option, there is no fee.
 If you select the optional services of “open access publishing,” copyright filing or purchasing bound copies of your dissertation from ProQuest, there are associated fees.

-Your abstract and manuscript will be archived and cataloged in perpetuity in the ProQuest/UMI dissertations and theses database.
-Approximately 8 weeks after your degree conferral date, your thesis/dissertation will be available via this database to the UB community through the UB Libraries and to most other major research libraries worldwide.
+Your abstract and manuscript will be archived and cataloged in perpetuity in the ProQuest/UMI Dissertations and Theses Database.
+Approximately eight weeks after your degree conferral date, your thesis or dissertation will be available via this database to the UB community through the UB Libraries and to most other major research libraries worldwide.

-While the Graduate School does not endorse any particular vendor, we know of the following local binding options: Great Lakes Graphics & Printing, www.greatlakesprint.com, 716-636-8440, on UB’s North Campus, or Quality Binder Services, www.QualityBindery.com, 716-883-5185, on Amherst St. in Buffalo.
+While the Graduate School does not endorse any particular vendor, we know of the following local binding options: Great Lakes Graphics & Printing, www.greatlakesprint.com, 716-636-8440, conveniently located on UB’s north campus, or Quality Binder Services, www.QualityBindery.com, 716-883-5185, on Amherst St. in Buffalo.